Powers Museum Location on Historic 66 and Jefferson Highway in Carthage, Missouri

 In 1967, Carthage Industrial Supply was still at 431 Oak, but Downey Auto Repair and G&E Tire Company (recapping) had moved into the Joy Garage at 500 Oak.
 The residential structure at #530 had turned into Mayme Fortney's Rooming House while Pat's Radio & TV Service was across the street at 531 Oak.
 Church Building Supply, Inc. was operating out of 533 Oak.
 There were many vacancies in the 700 block on both sides, but at 732 Oak, Mrs. Mary Fitzgerald continued to operate a grocery.

 What would become the Powers Museum's location in 1987, was the Parkview Motel (1621 Oak) operated by Wayne Stair with a rental house also on the property.
 Next door was the Parkview Trailer Court.
 But what was unknown to the museum before now, was the lot next to the motel (now gone for Highway 71/Interstate 49 cut) was the Greentop Miniature Golf.
 Anyone with information or photographs of this business, please contact the museum.
 (Fairways Miniature Golf was further down at #1701.)
-In this general vicinity was the short-lived Dog 'N' Suds drive-in, too.
+Also in this general vicinity was the short-lived Dog 'N' Suds Drive-in.

 Route 66 was re-aligned in Carthage during the late 1950s and 1960s.
 Instead of turning and going south on Garrison, the highway continued west on Central turning at Baker to re-join Oak Street.
 Eventually the Central Avenue alignment continued further west and cut back to Oak Street toward the west end of Municipal Park.

-As for U.S. Highway 66 (Route 66) on the eastside of Carthage now Missouri Highway 96 or Central Avenue), see Route 66 Bridge Balusters Donated to Powers Museum for further information about the businesses located on this side of town and the highway.
+As for U.S. Highway 66 on the eastside of Carthage now Missouri Highway 96 or Central Avenue), see Route 66 Bridge Balusters Donated to Powers Museum for further information about the businesses located on this side of town.

 Copyright © Powers Museum